 THESE TERMS OF SERVICE (THESE “TERMS”) GOVERN SUBSCRIPTION TO AND USE OF ALGOLIA’S SERVICES.
 IF YOU REGISTER FOR A FREE TRIAL OF ALGOLIA’S SERVICES, THE APPLICABLE PROVISIONS OF THESE TERMS WILL ALSO GOVERN THAT FREE TRIAL.
 BY ACCESSING OR USING ALGOLIA’S WEBSITES AND SERVICES, YOU ACCEPT OR AGREE TO THESE TERMS.
 IF YOU ARE ENTERING INTO OR ACCEPTING THESE TERMS ON BEHALF OF A LEGAL ENTITY, YOU REPRESENT AND WARRANT THAT YOU HAVE THE RIGHT, AUTHORITY AND CAPACITY TO BIND SUCH ENTITY AND ITS AFFILIATES TO THESE TERMS, IN WHICH CASE, THE TERM “SUBSCRIBER” SHALL REFER TO SUCH ENTITY AND ITS AFFILIATES.
 IF YOU DO NOT HAVE SUCH AUTHORITY, OR IF YOU DO NOT AGREE TO BE BOUND BY ALL OF THE PROVISIONS OF THESE TERMS, DO NOT ACCESS OR USE ALGOLIA’S SERVICES.

 These Terms of Service (these “Terms”) are made by and between the party on whose behalf they are accepted ("Subscriber") and Algolia and are effective as of the date they are accepted by Subscriber.
-“Algolia” means either (i) Algolia, Inc., a Delaware corporation, with offices at 589 Howard Street, Suite 5, San Francisco, California 94105, U.S.A., if Subscriber is domiciled in a country outside of Europe, or (ii) Algolia SAS, a French société par actions simplifies, with offices at 55 Rue d’Amsterdam, 75008 Paris, France, if Subscriber is domiciled in a country within Europe.
+“Algolia” means either (i) Algolia, Inc., a Delaware corporation, with offices at 301 Howard St, 3rd floor, San Francisco, CA 94105 (USA), if Subscriber is domiciled in a country outside of Europe, or (ii) Algolia SAS, a French société par actions simplifies, with offices at 55 Rue d’Amsterdam, 75008 Paris, France, if Subscriber is domiciled in a country within Europe.
 The complete subscription agreement including these Terms (the “Agreement”) is made for the purpose of granting Subscriber a limited subscription to use Algolia’s hosted search, support or other services (the “Services”).

 2. Free Trial.